Income Tax Forms and Resources at the Monroe County Library System

 The Monroe County Library System continues to offer free Federal and State of Michigan tax forms and booklets at all branches.
-Most federal forms, instruction booklets, and publications are late, so please call your local branch to find out if the form you need has arrived.
+Most federal forms, instruction booklets, and publications will arrive towards the end of January/beginning of February, so please call your local branch to find out if the form you need has arrived.

-Federal tax forms and instruction booklets have begun arriving at library branches, and are also available online.
-The ever-popular Publication 17 Your Federal Income Tax for Individuals will arrive at branches soon.
+Some of the Federal tax forms have begun arriving at library branches, and are also available online.
+This includes the ever-popular Publication 17 Your Federal Income Tax for Individuals.
 It is available online at http://www.irs.gov/pub/irs-pdf/p17.pdf.
-This 292-page booklet is broken down into specific chapters for easy access.
+This 288-page booklet is broken down into specific chapters for easy access.
+The IRS is also offering videos to help taxpayers file their 2013 taxes.

 Check out the IRS website for more information about enhanced products and services that will help in the preparation and filing of federal tax returns.

-State of Michigan tax forms and instruction booklets are available at all library branches.
+State of Michigan tax forms and instruction booklets will be available at all library branches.
+Please contact your local branch to find out if forms and booklets have arrived.
 State of Michigan forms are also available online.

 All branches of the Monroe County Library System carry materials that can instruct patrons in income tax filing.
 Check out the Online Catalog and search for “income tax” to find locations and availability of these resources.